Research & Best Practices

 In an industry such as manufacturing, where efficiency is constantly sought yet difficult to find, enterprise resource planning (ERP) can be a game-changer.
 Manufacturing ERP is a centralized method of managing every aspect of facility operations and processes, from production to payroll.
 ERP allows for unprecedented visibility, coordination and management across the disparate processes that make up a business — ultimately resulting in greater operational efficiency.

-What is manufacturing ERP software?
+What is an ERP system in manufacturing?

 In the simplest possible terms, manufacturing ERP software serves as the centralized hub through which all operations and processes within your facility can be observed.
 These platforms can consist of numerous applications that all share a common database and integrate with each other.
 With the advent of the Industrial Internet of Things (IIoT) and Industry 4.0 principles, the adoption of ERP in manufacturing takes on new dimensions.
 Now, smart equipment can communicate with the central ERP system to provide operators with real-time insights into their performance to make even better decisions.
 This means manufacturers can use their ERP platforms to streamline their maintenance, supply chain, quality assurance and more.